albeanski/automate-cloud-vpn/README.md

   - [Testing Images](#testing-images)

 ## Pre-requisites
+- Must have a basic understanding of Ansible, Docker, and Terraform
 - Docker must be installed on the host machine.
 - You must create or have access to an AWS account